 As a principal at Nuance Data Systems, among the nation’s first Virtual Corporations, I designed, manufactured, sold, installed and serviced G.R.I.P.S.
 (Graphic Raster Image Processing System) one of the first simple, affordable, menu-driven turn-key digital film recorder management and control systems.

-When digital imaging services first demanded Internet connectivity my business and expertise naturally expanded into Internet technology, online application development, audio/video conferencing, remote presentations and Web publishing.
+When digital imaging services first demanded Internet connectivity my business and ability naturally expanded into Internet technology, online application development, audio/video conferencing, remote presentations and Web publishing.

 I worked in the production and delivery of live educational satellite broadcasts from The Congo to secondary schools across the nation as on site collaborator with VideoLinx Communications.
 While there I designed and implemented an Internet-based video room and equipment reservations and rental database system.